Pet Circle

-Can Multiple Cats Share a Litter Box?
+Can Multiple Cats Share A Litter Box?

-The "Litter Box Golden Rule" is a widely accepted guideline amongst experts, advocating for one litter box per cat, plus one extra.
 This rule ensures that each cat has its own space for toileting and marking territory.
 This reduces competition and promotes a peaceful coexistence.

 The additional litter box acts as a backup, accommodating any cat that may feel uncomfortable or rushed when the others are occupied.